IsaacScript/isaacscript/packages/eslint-plugin-isaacscript/docs/rules/strict-enums.md

 ## Rule Details

-Horrifyingly, the TypeScript compiler will allow you to set any number to a variable containing a number enum, like this:
+Horrifyingly, the TypeScript compiler will allow you to use number literals interchangeably with number enums.
+For example:

 ```ts
 enum Fruit {